-The French Bulldog, also referred to as the ‘Frenchie’, can be perfect canine companions.
+The French bulldog, also referred to as the ‘Frenchie,’ can be perfect canine companions.
 They have the innate ability to make people laugh; hence, they are also often called clown dogs.
-The French Bulldogs have taken the Labrador Retriever’s spot as the UK’s most popular dog breed.
+The French bulldog has taken the Labrador Retriever’s spot as the UK’s most popular dog breed.
 Despite the increasing popularity of the breed, not many people know that the breed can suffer from hereditary health problems.

 You might also be interested in reading the article on why Frenchies have become so popular.

 Are French bulldogs prone to health problems?
 Just like any other brachycephalic or short-muzzled breeds, they are susceptible to certain diseases from selective breeding to produce dogs having extreme brachycephalia features.